andrewdohertyy/js-pairs/README.md

-Welcome to my third project i've made which is a javascript game of pairs/memory.
+Welcome to my third project i've made.
+This time i have created a responsive javascript game of pairs/memory.

 To create this project i have used HTML, SCSS and Javascript.